-The European Banking Authority:
+The European Securities and Markets Authority:

-- monitors new and existing types of financial service and can issue guidelines and recommendations to make markets stronger and safer, and harmonises regulatory programmes; - can issue warnings if some financial activity seriously threatens the aims of supervision; - hosts a committee on financial innovation where supervisory institutions of all countries are represented.
+- monitors new and existing types of financial service and can issue guidelines and recommendations to make markets stronger and safer, and harmonises regulatory programmes; - can issue warnings if some financial activity seriously threatens the aims of supervision; - hosts a committee on financial innovation where the supervisory institutions of all countries are represented.
 The committee works to harmonise the regulation and supervision of new or innovative financial services and advises the European Banking Authority in its communication with the European Parliament, the Council and the Commission; - can temporarily ban or restrict activities that threaten the orderly functioning and integrity of financial markets or the stability of the whole financial system or a part of it in the European Union.
 Where necessary it can also ban or restrict certain financial activities in an emergency; - can assess the need to prohibit or restrain financial activities.
-If this need arises, the EBA informs the European Commission so as to facilitate the introduction of limits.
+If this need arises, the European Securities and Markets Authority informs the European Commission so as to facilitate the introduction of limits.